FACTBOX-Iran's crude oil buyers in Asia, Europe

 Unipec started taking the same volumes it did last year after

-over the full year.
-The figures in the annual table are based on
+full year.
+The figures in the annual table are based on a cut of

-from an 11-month high in June, and were down 30 percent from a
+an 11-month high in June, and were down 30 percent from a year

 JAPAN: Imports of Iranian crude oil fell to zero in July for